sarnithaad/QuickPeek/README.md

 - MongoDB for the database
 - FFmpeg for generating video thumbnails

 A demo video is attached in this repository which has a length of 2.5 minutes.
-So, kindly click tthe "View raw file" to download and view the video.
+So, kindly click on the "View raw" highlight.
+This will automatically download the video and save it in the browser downloads.
+By clicking the file "Demo Video.mp4", the video will be played.

 REQUIREMENTS